A new approach to deformation of C*-algebras via coactions: Abstract

 \section{Abstract}

-We revisit the procedure of deformation of \cstar{}algebras via coactions and extend the methods to cover deformations for maximal, reduced, and exotic coactions for a given group $G$ and circle-valued Borel $2$-cocycles on $G$.
-Our deformation method substantially differs from -- but turns out to be equivalent to -- the ones used by previous authors, specially those given by Bhowmick, Neshveyev, and Sangha in \cite{BNS} that only consider the case of reduced (or normal) coactions.
+We revisit the procedure of deformation of \cstar{}algebras via coactions of locally compact groups and extend the methods to cover deformations for maximal, reduced, and exotic coactions for a given group $G$ and circle-valued Borel $2$-cocycles on $G$.
+In the special case of reduced (or normal) coactions our deformation method substantially differs from -- but turns out to be equivalent to -- the ones used by previous authors, specially those given by Bhowmick, Neshveyev, and Sangha in \cite{BNS}.

-Our approach yields all expected results, like a good behaviour of deformations under nuclearity, continuity of fields of C*-algebras and K-theory invariance under mild conditions.
+Our approach yields all expected results, like a good behaviour of deformations under nuclearity, continuity of fields of C*-algebras and $K$-theory invariance under mild conditions.

 \subjclass[2010]{46L55, 22D35}